3 Ways to Grieve When a Loved One Suddenly Passes

 - Emotions that begin to feel extreme or beyond your control, e.g. rage, hopelessness, bitterness, distrust, detachment, or low self-esteem

 - Inability to accept the loss in a realistic way

 - Thoughts of your own death or suicide

 As stated above, you are free to define your own bereavement path.
 But this is not meant to downplay the very real possibility of complicated grief after a sudden loss.
 If you’re not sure if you crossed this line, reach out for help as soon as possible.

 Talking with a skilled counselor is an ideal way to stay in touch with your feelings.
 The grief process can feel less lonely when you commit to therapy.

-Please reach out for help.
-Our offices are located throughout the valley in Phoenix, Anthem, Biltmore, Paradise Valley, and Scottsdale.
+Our offices are located throughout the valley with counseling centers located in Phoenix, Anthem, Scottsdale. and online/virtually in Arizona.
 Call us at 623-680-3486,text 623-688-5115, or email firstname.lastname@example.org.
 We offer a complimentary 20-minute phone consultation to answer your questions and better understand how we can help you.